Death of Yolanda Klug: Further theories

-The possibility that Klug voluntarily disappeared has been considered.
+The possibility that Klug voluntarily disappeared was considered.
 However, the fact that she left her passport and bank cards at her place made this option very unlikely.
 There had been no movements on Klug's bank account since her disappearance.
 At the time Klug had about 8,000 € in her bank account.

 Investigations into the possibility that Klug has been victim of a crime have focused on her Scientology background.
 Police has highlighted the fact that Klug is a close family member of a high-ranking Scientology executive who left the church.
 Klug's mother and sister are currently unaccounted for as well since police were unable to trace them after their relocation to South Africa.
 In February 2023 a Scientology spokesperson confirmed on media request that the organization cooperated with the German authorities and had conducted an international internal investigation regarding hints about Klug's whereabouts.

-According to her former teacher Klug disappeared had in 2015 from tent camp and reappeared a day later, having spent the night alone in the woods.
+According to her former teacher Klug had disappeared in 2015 from a tent camp and reappeared a day later, having spent the night alone in the woods.
 He described Klug as independent-minded and outgoing and suggested that her disappearance was a consequence of this trait.

 TV report and extended investigation

-In July 2022 the case was featured on the German TV program Aktenzeichen XY… ungelöst which reports on unsolved criminal cases.
-Police is specifically asking for witnesses who saw Klug at Burg Giebichenstein and for pictures and footage from the 2019 Herbstsession event.
+In July 2022, the case was featured on the German TV program Aktenzeichen XY… ungelöst which reports on unsolved criminal cases.
+Police are specifically asking for witnesses who saw Klug at Burg Giebichenstein and for pictures and footage from the 2019 Herbstsession event.

-On 16 October 2022 the Police published a report on new witnesses who came forward after the broadcast of the Aktenzeichen XY feature.
+On 16 October 2022 the police published a report on new witnesses who came forward after the broadcast of the Aktenzeichen XY feature.
 One witness claims to have seen Klug on the day of her disappearance around 3 p.m. at the tram station Richard-Lehmann-Straße/Hochschule für Technik und Wirtschaft, just two stops from Südplatz, talking to a man about visiting IKEA.
 From there Klug supposedly took the tram in the direction of Connewitz, a nearby district of Leipzig.
 According to another witness, a truck driver, Klug walked alongside the Saale Elster channel in Günthersdorf, close to the IKEA store, and from there across a bridge in the direction of the road Bundesstraße 181.
 On a parking lot located between the bridge and the main road she might have stepped into a car with an Esslingen license plate.
 This prompted renewed speculations in the media regarding the role of Scientology in this case as the German branch of Scientology has one of its main centers in the Esslingen area.
 According to the police another witness' testimony suggested a connection to Scientology's European headquarters in Copenhagen.

 It is still unclear whether Klug made it to Halle and specifically to the Herbstsession.
-Yet only one person who attended the event in 2019 has come forward to the police.
+Only one person who attended the event in 2019 has come forward to the police.

 By February 2023, Klug's family offered a reward of 10,000 € in return for clues about Klug's whereabouts.